Access Jira Service Management Data as a Remote Oracle Database

 If you have not already, first specify connection properties in an ODBC DSN (data source name).
 This is the last step of the driver installation.
 You can use the Microsoft ODBC Data Source Administrator to create and configure ODBC DSNs.

-Note: If you need to modify the DSN or create other Jira Service Desk DSNs, you must use a system DSN and the bitness of the DSN must match your Oracle system.
+Note: If you need to modify the DSN or create other Jira Service Management DSNs, you must use a system DSN and the bitness of the DSN must match your Oracle system.
 You can access and create 32-bit DSNs on a 64-bit system by opening the 32-bit ODBC Data Source Administrator from C:\Windows\SysWOW64\odbcad32.exe.

 Linux

-If you are installing the CData ODBC Driver for Jira Service Desk in a Linux environment, the driver installation predefines a system DSN.
+If you are installing the CData ODBC Driver for Jira Service Management in a Linux environment, the driver installation predefines a system DSN.
 You can modify the DSN by editing the system data sources file (/etc/odbc.ini) and defining the required connection properties.

 /etc/odbc.ini